daviddeejjames/learn-es6/README.md

 # learn-es6
-Learning how to make an ES6 application
+Learning how to create an ES6 application